CloudHolic/CloudHolic/README.md

 What I can do:
   - C# & WPF
   - pure C & low-level programming (a little bit)
+  - Some other languages like C++, Python, Lisp, etc., if needed.

 What I have interested in (except above things):
   - C++ & Qt